gu-lseg/intro-to-programming/source/introduction.rst

 intuitions.
 Good code is code that we can use with a minimal amout of context and already be productive.

+By calling::

+    >>> square(100)

 The above code called `square` can be understood even by a non programmer.
 Intuition helps because the code is defined at the appropriate level of abstraction over the complex details for understanding to take place.

-This course illustrates that creative programming is aobut constructing useful abstractions.
-It is also about exercising your intuition to make you more productive.

-By calling::

-    >>> square(100)

-But there are two major advantages for us programmers:
+The two major advantages are:

-* the detail and complexity is gone.
+* detail and complexity is hidden.
 A user can fire and forget, relying on intuition to get her job done.
 * the definition of the function object called `square` is shorter clearer and truer to its mathematical (conceptual) definition.

+This course illustrates that creative programming is about constructing useful abstractions.
+It is also about exercising your intuition to make you more productive.
 By defining and composing layers of abstraction we arrive at ever more useful programs.

 Exercises
 =========